Parasite Resistance - FEC

 - Test at least 15 lambs to provide a meaningful sample – preferably more

 Take a mob sample.
 Ensure lambs are experiencing a challenge.
-Only when mob samples are over 100 eggs per gramme should individual lambs be sampled.
+Only when mob samples are typically over 300-500 eggs per gramme should individual lambs be sampled.

 Take meaningful measurements